 5. How to Purify Water by Boiling

-Heat up the water until it starts to boil.
-If you have a thermometer it is best that the water temperature reaches a boiling point of 212° F or 100° C to kill all pathogens.
+Next, heat up the water until it starts to boil.
+If you have a thermometer, it is best that the water temperature reaches a boiling point of 212° F or 100° C to kill all pathogens.

 6. Soil/Sand Filter

-Other than removing sediments and particles, there is no assurance on the presence of bacteria.
+Other than removing sediments and particles, there is no assurance of the presence of bacteria.

 7. Use a Solar Still

-Just by digging a 3 feet deep hole into a ground, and using a wide plastic container you’ll be good to go.
-It may take some time but if you really don’t have any other option then waiting for your drink can be far off better than ingesting potentially harmful water.
+It may take some time but if you really don’t have any other option, then waiting for your drink can be far off better than ingesting potentially harmful water.

 8. Evaporation Distillation Method

-You can even turn salt water into drinking water through different methods.
-It may require a bit more energy and more complex tools.
+You can turn saltwater into drinking water through different methods.
+It may require some scientific knowledge and some complex tools to pull this off.

-However, it may be worth the wait especially if you’re located near the beach or floating aimlessly on a boat in the ocean.
+However, it may be worth the wait if you’re located near the beach and it is the best water option you have.